oooo

 O

-Why do astronomers use red dim torch?
+Why do astronomers use red dim light torch?

 OO